modelica/efmi-compliancechecker/CONTRIBUTING.md

 ## Branch protection and commits/pull requests

 The main branch (`main`) of the repository is protected.
 All work must be done on separate branches, with pull requests to merge your new contributions into `main`.
 Respective pull requests must be reviewed by at least one code owner of the changed artefacts.
 Please cf. the `CODEOWNERS` file for who to add as reviewer to your pull request.

+A good overview of the implementation is given in the [implementation documentation](documentation/implementation.md).
+Please read it first before pushing changes; **and** take care your changes are reflected in it (keep it up-to-date).